peachcloud/peach-buttons/README.md

 ## peach-buttons

 GPIO microservice module for handling button presses. `peach-buttons` implements a JSON-RPC server with [Publish-Subscribe extension](https://docs.rs/jsonrpc-pubsub/11.0.0/jsonrpc_pubsub/).
-Each button press results in a JSON-RPC request being sent over tcp to any subscribers.
+Each button press results in a JSON-RPC request being sent over websockets to any subscribers.
 A button code for the pressed button is sent with the request to subscribers, allowing state-specific actions to be taken.

 In the intended implementation of PeachCloud, `peach-menu` will subscribe to `peach-buttons` events.